Improve Your Mobile Marketing Efforts

-Mobile marketing is getting more spotlight these days.
-Revenue from mobile advertising accounted for 30% of total ad spend in the first half of 2015, according to the IAB, and it’s on track to account for more than one-third in the second half of the year.
+If you are a digital marketer you’re always looking for ways to improve your mobile marketing efforts.
+Revenue from mobile advertising accounted for 30% of total ad spend in the first half of 2019, according to the IAB, and it’s on track to account for more than one-third in the second half of the year.

 Social media and mobile marketing go hand in hand.
 Most people have a smartphone these days, and apps make it so much easier to check your social networks on the go.
 Phone calls are no longer even the primary function of a phone.
 A recent study of Samsung users found that 39% of their customers said social media was their favorite thing to do with their phone, and over a billion of them have downloaded the Facebook app.